It Takes Two (video game)

-It Takes Two received positive reviews from critics and won multiple year-end accolades, including Game of the Year at The Game Awards 2021 and the 25th Annual D.I.C.E.
+It Takes Two received critical acclaim, with reviewers praising its cooperative design, mechanical variety, creativity, and connection between gameplay and story.
+It won multiple year-end awards, including Game of the Year awards at The Game Awards 2021 and the 25th Annual D.I.C.E.
 Awards.
-The game had sold over 20 million units by October 2024.
+By April 2026, the game had sold over 30 million units, making it one of the best-selling video games.
+Film and television adaptations were announced in 2022, with the film planned as an Amazon Prime Video release.